neurodata/blog.neurodata.io/_posts/2019-02-10-how-to-write-a-paper.md

 1. **References** make sure you have sufficiently cited the literature to place your work in context.
 For conferences, it is typical to have about 1 page of citations (10-20).
 For journal articles, 30-50 is more typical.
 Recall, the authors of these papers are likely to be the reviewers and readers for this paper.
 So, it is important that you highlight all the important work, and say how great it is.

+1. **wordsmithing**
-1. **Paragraphs** check that paragraphs follow [paragraph guidelines](https://bitsandbrains.io/2018/10/14/paragraphs.html)
+   1. **Paragraphs** check that paragraphs follow [paragraph guidelines](https://bitsandbrains.io/2018/10/14/paragraphs.html).

-3. **Words** check that words follow [words guidelines](https://bitsandbrains.io/2018/10/14/words.html)
+   2. **Words** check that words follow [words guidelines](https://bitsandbrains.io/2018/10/14/words.html).
+   3. **shorten** read the paper carefully, and remove any words that are unnecessary.

-3.  **Feedback** Get lots of feedback from >1 person who is in the community of potential readers of your published manuscript.
+4.  **Feedback** Get lots of feedback from >1 person who is in the community of potential readers of your published manuscript.
 Ask them to read it as if they are reviewing it for a journal, and to hold nothing back.
 Ask them to give you comments in one week.
 You are not beholden to them, but taking their criticism seriously and making improvements to the manuscript on their basis would be wise.

 2.  **Revision**